keithrincon/keithrincon/README.md

 Learning how to code has been the most challenging thing I've ever done, even more challenging than working 13-hour shifts on my feet all day and collaborating with family at the busiest Mexican Restaurant in California, which is called 🇲🇽 **Guadalajara Mexican Restaurant** in Redding.
 However, I won't ever quit learning because my ultimate goal is to secure a web developer position.

-## Fun facts:

-I'm a self-taught web developer with a work background in full service restaurants.
-Also became the first in my family to graduate from college on my own.

 ## ⚡ Technologies

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)